 Third party vendors, including Google, may show Brand Scotland ads on sites on the internet.

 We may also use analytics data to serve ads based on a user's prior visits to our website, as well as to develop remarketing lists for customised campaigns (Remarketing Lists for Search Ads).

-Scotland is Now uses a variety of social media channels and any data captured by Scotland is Now via these channels will be done so with your consent.
+Brand Scotland uses a variety of social media channels and any data captured by Brand Scotland via these channels will be done so with your consent.

 Social channels we use can be found below: